marcuwynu23/camarinessur.js/README.md

 # camarinessur.js

-get data API for province of camarines sur province list of cities/municipalities and its barangay
+library to get data API specific for province of camarines sur province list of cities/municipalities and its barangay

 ## Contributing